 First they found the warpage concern was the same whether it was gated on the end or the middle of the part.
 The pressure results were amazing.
 If gated on the end of the part the fill pressures exceeded 12,000 psi.
 And if gated on the middle of the part the pressures were only 5,500 psi.
 The difference with machine size to have clamp force exceed the cavity pressure was a 120 ton machine to a 300 ton machine.
 Wall stock thickness can have the same impact.
 I like to bring these 2 items up when required clamp force is brought up because they throw the industry standard formulas right out the window.

-Next month I’ll get into the parting lines and tool deflection and where they can contribute to flash issues.
+In the next installment, I’ll get into the parting lines and tool deflection and where they can contribute to flash issues.
 I’ll also cover details of where the injection molding machine can contribute to flash issues, and, at times, these issues can be tricky to determine whether it’s the machine or the tool.
+[Read Flash Free Molding Part 2.]

 Please feel free to send questions or issues my way.
 I will help were I can.